sethsec/celerystalk/README.md

 # ./celerystalk import -f client.xml                                # Import services and mark all hosts as in scope
 # ./celerystalk import -S scope.txt                 (optional)      # Import IP/CIDR/Ranges and mark as in scope
 # ./celerystalk import -O out_scope.txt             (optional)      # Define HOSTS/IPs that are out of scope
-# ./celerystalk import -d subdomains.txt            (optional)      # Define HOSTS/IPs that are out of scope
+# ./celerystalk import -d subdomains.txt            (optional)      # Define subdomains that are in scope
 # ./celerystalk subdomains -d client.com,client.net (optional)      # Find subdomains and determine if in scope
 # ./celerystalk scan                                                # Run all enabled commands
 # ./celerystalk query watch (then Ctrl+c)                           # Wait for scans to finish